mode80/mode80.github.io/7-langs-in-12-months.md

 Because Nim compiles to C on its way to a fully distributable binary, it leverages the highly tuned compiler ecosystem for C and it runs everywhere.
 You can make slim binaries that run on tiny embedded devices.
 That's crazy for a language that reads like Python.

 You can also "drop down" and write a block of C code right inside of a Nim file and it all compiles together.
 I thought this would be super useful for performance-critical code, but I never needed it.
 Nim is just that fast already.
-(And if you don't need portability, you can even drop down to Assembly.)
+If you don't need portability, you can even drop down to Assembly.

 Nim gives you all this raw speed, but it doesn't make you reinvent basic data structures like C .
 You get all the conveniences of a modern programming language and then some: Yes to lists (whew).
 Also, dictionaries, exception handling, type inference, first class functions, custom operators, custom iterators, named parameters, variadic function arguments, hot code reloading support, and a modern garbage collector (which is strictly optional in case you want to manage memory by hand).
 Nim comes with a detachable batteries-included standard library, and a good package manager.
 There's a pretty spry package ecosystem that covers machine learning foundations, scientific computing, game development, desktop apps, and web development for both the server and the frontend.

 Wait, Nim on the frontend?
 Did I mention Nim can also compile to JavaScript?
 In this capacity, it acts like an alternative to TypeScript.
 You can drive other web frameworks written in JavaScript, or choose one of several in pure Nim.

 Nim speaks easily to other languages.
-It's easy to import and use any C library.
-It's also shockingly easy to drive Python code, which gives access to the all the great packages in the Python ecosystem.
+You can import and use any C library.
+It's also shockingly easy to drive Python code, which gives access to the all its great packages.
+Matplotlib is at your disposal.
 There's a similar bridge to Julia that I haven't tried.
 In addition to C and JavaScript, Nim supports compiling to C++ or Objective-C. As expected, it's easy to interop with libraries written in those languages too.

 There are also many little language niceties... too many to list them all here.
 But just to give you a taste...